 Using gzip As GZipStream = New GZipStream(memory, CompressionMode.Compress, True)

 gzip.Write(raw, 0, raw.Length)

 ' Return array.

 To test this code, I executed the finished program.
 The file (compress.gz) required 213 bytes on the disk.
 I expanded the file with 7-Zip.
-And the resulting file (compress) required 10,000 bytes.7-Zip Command-Line
+And the resulting file (compress) required 10,000 bytes.

-The original string had 10,000 characters.
-And, when converted to an ASCII string where each character is one byte, this comes out to 10,000 bytes.
-Because each character was the same, it compressed to a small size.
+And The original string had 10,000 characters.
+And, when converted to an ASCII string, this comes out to 10,000 bytes.